kolov/notipy/README.md

 This starts watching the files in the current directory.

 To select the watch implementation:
- - new Notipy() will use the platform-independent inefficient scan implementation by default
+ - new Notipy() will use the platform-independent primitive scan implementation by default
  - If environment variable notipy.mode is defined, (values inotify or scan), it will ne honoured
  - Or pass a parameter to constructor: new Notipy(Mode.INOTIFY) etc.
+A full example available [gere](https://github.com/kolov/goby)

 What about the fish?
 ======

-The web abb app using *notipy* to stream the Raspberry camera output is still in progress, see project [goby](https://github.com/kolov/goby) on github.
+The web abb app using *notipy* to stream the Raspberry camera output works at the max raspistill speed which is still disappointing:see project [Goby](https://github.com/kolov/goby) on github.